Literary Criticism & Cultural Commentary

 "Talese is a poet of the periphery; he specialises in minor characters and hidden quirks."

-Review of High Notes, by Gay Talese - The Australian, April 29th 2017.
+Review of High Notes, by Gay Talese - the Weekend Australian, April 29th 2017.

 "When a novel is as thick as it is tall, size is assumed to be a corollary for ambition.
 The question is whether 4321, seven years in the making, is excellent or simply enormous."